 Bokeh server applications let you connect all of the powerful Python libraries for analytics and data science, such as NumPy and Pandas, to rich interactive Bokeh visualizations.
 Learn about Bokeh's built-in widgets, how to add them to Bokeh documents alongside plots, and how to connect everything to real python code using the Bokeh server.

-In this final chapter, you will build a more sophisticated Bokeh data exploration application from the ground up, based on the famous Gapminder data set.
+In this final chapter, you'll build a more sophisticated Bokeh data exploration application from the ground up, based on the famous Gapminder data set.